Conquer the Fear of Losing Money

 1. Insecurity

 The fear of loss of anything- material or immaterial- causes a deep sense of insecurity among humans.
 Basically, we fear facing the future after losing something.
-That’s the reason majority of people in the world hold on to everything firmly- from money to even old and outdated ideas.
+That’s the reason the majority of people in the world hold on to everything firmly- from money to even old and outdated ideas.

 2. Attachment